86 articles · 8 breeds · tools · topics

 Cycle time7.5 months

-Selling Berkshire at commodity wet-market prices is a guaranteed ₱5,000+ loss per pig.
+Selling Berkshire at commodity farmgate prices is a guaranteed ₱8,000+ loss per pig.
 The math is unforgiving.
+Sus, that is real money to bleed on a niche bet.

 5 Berkshire fatteners (sold direct to specialty buyer at ₱400/kg):